The Course

 The Seventh - Spion Cop - Par 3 - S.I.
 16

-The par 3 Seventh, Spion Cop, is the signature hole.
+The par 3 Seventh, Spion Cop, is our signature hole.
 It needs a lofted club from the tee to reach the elevated green.
 Aim towards the left hand side of the green as balls tend to roll down to the right.
 There is more space to the left than it appears from the tee.
 Some of the borrows on this green are very subtle.

 The Eighth - Lang Knowe - Par 4 - S.I.
 1